apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     **New in 3.6.0:**
     The time (in milliseconds) the RequestThrottler waits for the request queue to drain during shutdown before it shuts down forcefully.
 The default is 10000.

+* *advancedFlowControlEnabled* :
+    (Java system property: **zookeeper.netty.advancedFlowControl.enabled**)
+    Using accurate flow control in netty based on the status of ZooKeeper pipeline to avoid direct buffer OOM.
+It will disable the AUTO_READ in Netty.

 <a name="sc_clusterOptions"></a>

 #### Cluster Options